FWU-DE/fwu-kc-extensions/acr-values-authenticator/README.md

 - The user federation has a mapper to write claim `acr_values` to user attribute with same name

 <img src="../docs/acr-values-authenticator/acr-loa-idp-flow.png" width="70%"/>

+#### Negative case

+To verify the denial of login works, you can either:
+- Change the URL's value during login for parameter `acr_values`
+- Update the claim value property for the hardcoded claim mapper "ACR" in the `idp` realm client `idp-broker`